PremkumarManoharan/Talk2Documents/README.md

 -   LangChain documentation
 -   Gradio documentation

-This README provides a comprehensive overview and instructions for setting up and running the multimodal RAG-based question-answering system using Google Cloud's Vertex AI and Gemini models.
+This README provides a comprehensive overview and detailed instructions for setting up and running the multimodal RAG-based question-answering system using Google Cloud's Vertex AI and Gemini models.
 For more details, refer to the provided documentation links.